 Soon after our Stubbs Island Whale Watching boat leaves Telegraph Cove, we encounter a pod of transient orcas hunting a Pacific Harbour seal near Stephenson Island.

-It is unusual to spot transients in these waters and the guide tears around the boat like a whale paparazzi taking photos to pass on to marine researchers who track and study orca behaviour.
+It is unusual to spot transients on a whale watching cruise in these waters and the guide tears around the boat like a whale paparazzi taking photos to pass on to marine researchers who track and study orca behaviour.

 We follow a pod of resident orcas, the A36 group consisting of Cracoft, Plumper and Kaikash.
-Residents are fish-eating orcas that migrate in and out of the area seasonally with the salmon.
+Residents are fish-eating orcas that migrate in and out of the Telegraph Cove area seasonally with the salmon.

 A lot is known about resident orcas.
 They live in a matriline society where the oldest female leads the group; female killer whales stop having babies at 40 but can live until 80.